Ministry Tools Resource Center - spiritual gifts, training, curriculum

 I’m not sure that we can always know the answers to those questions which supports the need to minister to the whole person.
 God made us with a body, mind, will, emotions, and a spirit and He made us a relational being.
 All these areas weave together and can affect each other.

-If you don’t fully understand mental health issues and don’t know how to come along side of people with mental illness, just treat them as whole people:
+If you don’t fully understand mental health issues and don’t know how to come along side of people with mental illness, just practice the “one another” commands in Scripture and treat them as whole people.

 Physiological: Encourage them to get regular physical check-ups, to eat well, exercise, and get enough sleep.